capricorne888/NeonShift/README.md

 ## Acknowledgments

 - Inspired by vibrant neon themes.
-- Special thanks to all contributors who have helped improve this project.
+- Special thanks to all contributors who have helped or will help improve this project.